FezzedOne/epsilon-rp/docs/rules.rst

 -   **This is a serious roleplay community.
 Avoid shitpost/joke characters and gamey fourth-wall-breaking RP.
 Excessive or obnoxious fourth-wall breaking or overuse of shitpost/joke characters may lead to restrictions from roleplay.**
 -   **Please refrain from excessive and gratuitous IC insults or disparagement if OOCly requested.** Not everyone can handle this stuff or keep OOC and IC emotions separated.
 Consistent and callous disregard for or insensitivity to such OOC requests will lead to staff action.
 -   **New characters are preferred, but existing characters are allowed.** Existing characters that you bring to Epsilon will not be "trapped", meaning that you can still roleplay them elsewhere (though there will likely be divergence in character arcs due to server lore).
--   **Server lore takes precedence over vanilla lore on Epsilon RP.**
+-   **Vanilla lore is used in the evacuation camp hub and Discord server.**
 -   **Roleplayers should try to resolve conflicts regarding roleplay rules before going to staff.** This should hopefully save everyone a lot of grief.
 -   Some combat-related rules may be ignored if consent from all parties is given *and* staff give the okay to it.
 Abuse of this stipulation is, however, not tolerated.
 -   *In-game day/night cycles and weather are to be taken as in-roleplay conditions* (they have been modified on the server to be more realistic).